Flying-dink/Workday-Scheduler/README.md

 # Workday-Scheduler
   A Convenient Way to Schedule Your Day https://flying-dink.github.io/Workday-Scheduler/
-# ReadMe-Generator

 ## Description
- An app that produces a  professional Readme
+ A webpage that functions as a dayplanner

-## Table of Contents (Optional)
+## Table of Contents

-If your README is very long, add a table of contents to make it easy for users to find what they need.

 * [Installation](#installation)
 * [Usage](#usage)